 - Trouble in starting to urinate, often requiring a man to push or strain in order to urinate

-There are several treatments available to treat BPH, including medications (alpha blockers) that shrink the enlarged prostate or stop the prostate cell growth, minimally invasive therapies that use heat to destroy prostate tissue (transurethral needle ablation, transurethral microwave thermotherapy) and surgical techniques to resection or remove the prostate.
+There are several treatments available to treat BPH, including medications that shrink the enlarged prostate or stop the prostate cell growth, minimally invasive therapies that use heat to destroy prostate tissue and surgical techniques to resect or remove the prostate.

-Urinary incontinence is the loss of bladder control.
+Urinary incontinence (UI) is the unintentional, accidental loss of urine.
 It often indicates that the urethra cannot close completely, making it possible for urine to leak from the bladder.
 Women experience UI twice as often as men.
 Some women experience urine leakage while coughing, sneezing or during strenuous exercise.
 Following surgery or radiation treatment for prostate, bladder and colorectal cancers, men sometimes experience urinary incontinence.
 Treatment may include exercises, medicines or surgery.